MichelEChaghoury/InterviewPreparation/FAQ.md

 ## What are your skills?

 I have five core skills that I believe will add value to your organization.
 I am a strong _communicator and listener_ when speaking to my colleagues and managers I always ask them questions to establish their needs and listen to what they have to say.
 I am an excellent _team worker and collaborator_ who supports my co-workers and helps them _develop professionally_ I am a good _problem solver_ who tries to _resolve_ issues instead of passing them on to my manager.
 I am a strong _planner and organizer_ of my work and I can _prioritize tasks_ accordingly.
 Finally, I am _always professional_ I have a strong _work ethic_ and I will always be a _positive role model_ for your organization

+## What can you offer us that other candidates can't?

+I can offer you a _passion for my work_ that results in me _completing more work than the average person_.
+I can offer you a _long-term commitment_ to your company which means you won't have to readvertise the post for many years to come.
+I can also offer you _in-depth expertise and knowledge_ in this industry that has been built up over several years.
+This means I can _hit the ground running and make an immediate and positive difference_ in the team.
+Finally, I can offer you _loyalty_, _trustworthiness_, _adaptability_ to change, and a promise that I will always support you to _achieve the company goals and objectives_.